 To date we have made progress in all of these subjects.
-Implementation of these features and techniques has been made within the software system HarPE [18] as well as within a new software system OSA90TM which we plan to release soon.
+Implementation of these features and techniques has been made within the software system HarPE [18] as well as within our new software systems OSA90 [19] and OSA90/hope [20] which we released in June 1991.
+Continuous research on the subjects (2) to (8) was involved in creation of these new programs.

-Our previous work on consistency of the harmonic balance simulations under small-signal excitations with the traditional DC/small-signal simulation technique based on local linearizations at the operating points [21] was presented at the 1990 Asia-Pacific Microwave Conference held in Tokyo, Japan, in September 1990.
-Our results open a new avenue in design optimization and parameter extraction, where both small-signal and large-signal performance can be simultaneously and seamlessly taken into account.
-We worked on an extended version of [21] which is now accepted for publication in IEEE Transactions on Microwave Theory and Techniques [22].
+Our previous work on consistency of the harmonic balance simulations under small-signal excitations with the traditional DC/small-signal simulation technique based on local linearizations at the operating points [21] was published in IEEE Transactions on Microwave Theory and Techniques.
+Also, an invited paper [22] on our previous results was submitted to the 1992 International Symposium on Circuits and Systems (San Diego, CA, May 1992).

 We have continued our work on different computer scientific solutions needed for the new generation CAD tools for design of MMICs in the 1990s.
 We have investigated and developed an inter-program pipe communication technique for high speed numerical interactions between independent programs.
-This provides architectural foundation for a new generation of large-scale CAD software systems.
-Reference [23] has been submitted to the 1991 European Microwave Conference to be held in Stuttgart, Germany, in September 1991.
+This provides architectural foundation for a new generation of large-scale CAD software systems and has been implemented in our new CAD software systems OSA90 and OSA90/hope.
+Reference [23] was presented at the 8th COMPUMAG Conference on the Computation of Electromagnetic Fields held in Sorrento, Italy, in July 1991.
+We have also contributed to subject (1) by creating an new GaAs MESFET model called KTL [25].
+It is described in more detail within Research Project 3.